The big hoax

 You can see it here and there others to choose from here.

-5 thoughts on “The big hoax”
+5 responses to “The big hoax”

-1. It reminded me of Steve Jobs’s daily question: “If this were the last day of my life, is this how I would be spending it?”
+It reminded me of Steve Jobs’s daily question: “If this were the last day of my life, is this how I would be spending it?”
 If the answer is no too many days in a row, then it’s time to do something else.

-2. I just Stumbled this post, and it turns out I’ve “discovered” you.
+I just Stumbled this post, and it turns out I’ve “discovered” you.
 I wrote this review:

 “Alexander Kjerulf calls himself the Chief Happiness Officer.
 He’s fun to read, so I’m a regular visitor to his site.
 This particular post is an animated version of a short by Alan Watts, about how life isn’t “a race to some exalted state called success.”

-3. This is a great post!
+This is a great post!
 Thanks!

 I think there’s a very subtle mistake that can be made here, though: